Plant Height: 12 inches

 This is a relatively low maintenance shrub, and is best pruned in late winter once the threat of extreme cold has passed.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Blue Pacific Shore Juniper is recommended for the following landscape applications;

 - Border Edging

 - Container Planting

 Planting & Growing

-London Pride will grow to be about 12 inches tall at maturity extending to 18 inches tall with the flowers, with a spread of 24 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 18 inches apart.
-It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
+Blue Pacific Shore Juniper will grow to be about 12 inches tall at maturity extending to 18 inches tall with the flowers, with a spread of 10 feet.
+It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
+It grows at a fast rate, and under ideal conditions can be expected to live for approximately 20 years.

-London Pride is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
-It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a mass of flowers and foliage against which the thriller plants stand out.
-Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
+Blue Pacific Shore Juniper makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
+Because of its spreading habit of growth, it is ideally suited for use as a 'spiller' in the 'spiller-thriller-filler' container combination; plant it near the edges where it can spill gracefully over the pot.
+Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
+Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.